bjornarfl/bikes-as-a-service/README.md

   - **Security Misconfiguration:** The application is configured with DEBUG = TRUE, which means it will share way too much information if something goes wrong.
 Can you find a way to force the application into an error-state to reveal this information?
   - **Broken Access Control:** Can you find a way to use the credit card of another user to pay for your subscription without using admin privileges?
   - **Cross Site Scripting:** The profile page is looking a bit bland at the moment.
 Can you find a way to give it some more style?
-  - **Broken Cryptography:** Find out what encryption algorithm is used to safeguard passwords in the database.
-Can you crack any of the passwords?
+  - **Path Traversal:** Receipts are stored in the /files/receipts/User{id} folder.
+Can you find a way to download the database instead of a receipt?

  ### API Challenges:
  - **Broken Function Level Authorization:** What actions you should be allowed to do often depends on business context.
 Can you find an instance where the endpoint logically should be limited to fewer users than the current implementation allows?